-The intelligent community model is an approach that goes one step further by engaging local people and organizations in devising and implementing smart solutions to build innovative local economies that both create and attract employers that prosper from the world's digital transformation, and strengthen community through digital inclusion (Intelligent Community Forum 2019).
+The intelligent city goes one step further by local people and organizations in devising and implementing smart solutions (Intelligent Community Forum 2019).
 Universities, colleges, technical schools, entrepreneurs and businesses can be partners in carrying out innovation.
 The public is likewise engaged to help determine how and where the innovation should occur.
-Saanich should apply the intelligent community model to make local area plans and centre/corridor development more responsive and capable of delivering positive outcomes and community benefits.
+Saanich should apply the intelligent city model to make local area plans and centre/corridor development more responsive and capable of delivering positive outcomes and community benefits.
 Other advantages include new options for public service delivery, citizen engagement and public safety.
 Real-time monitoring, early warning systems, and efficient emergency response mechanisms via video surveillance, smart street lighting, predictive analytics for crime prevention, and disaster management systems are all possible.

-5.1.2 Priority initiatives
+5.1.2 Priority Initiatives

-A. Quality economic infrastructure
+A. Quality Economic Infrastructure